Effective: May 6th, 2020

 It probably goes without saying, but we’ll say it anyway: When you contact Chomp Support or communicate with us in any other way, we’ll collect whatever information you provide in such communications.

 When you use the Service, we collect information about which of the Services you’ve used and how you’ve used them.
-We might know, for instance, that you went to a particular restaurant on a certain date, had a specific dish at the restaurant, and sent a few pictures or messages to your friends.
+We might know, for instance, that you went to a particular restaurant on a certain date, had a specific dish at the restaurant, and sent a few pictures or messages to your friends, post in list feed.
 Here’s a fuller explanation of the types of information we collect when you use the Service (to learn about how you can control some of this information, be sure to read the aptly titled Control over Your Information section below):

 We collect information about your activity through the Service.
 For example, we may collect information about: